 Okay, next, make your lessons simple and easy to apply.
-I always find that this is one that a lot of people just miss, big time when they’re creating a course.
+I always find that this is one that many people miss, big time when they’re creating a course.

-She was excited, and then, she did the challenge.
-By the end of the challenge, a lot of people had already dropped off.
-After they went back and looked at it, we figured out that her challenge was way too tough.
+She was excited, and then she did the challenge.
+By the end of the challenge, many people had already dropped off.
+After they went back and looked at it, we realized that her challenge was way too harsh.

-She was teaching advanced stuff to beginner people, and the people that were coming into the challenge were just blown away and didn’t know how to do a lot of that stuff and found it hard, so they quite and tried to do something else.
+She was teaching advanced stuff to beginner people, and the people coming into the challenge were blown away and didn’t know how to do a lot of that stuff and found it hard, so they quit and tried to do something else.

-What you want to do instead is, you want to focus on applying simple lessons, easy-to-apply tactics that people can apply really quick.
+What you want to do instead is, you want to focus on applying simple lessons, easy-to-apply tactics that people can apply quickly.

 For example, let’s say you’re going to teach somebody how to throw darts, as an example.
-Well, you wouldn’t just say, “Hey, pick up a dart and throw it.”
+You wouldn’t just say, “Hey, pick up a dart and throw it.”

-No. You would teach them, “Look, here’s how you hold the dart.
+No. You would teach them, “Look how you hold the dart.
 Here’s how you position a dart.
 Here’s how you aim the dart.”
 You break that entire process down into very, very finite steps.

-What I find a lot of people do is, well, let’s just create a 60-minute video and just teach them blah, blah, blah, blah.
-That is just way too much content in one time.
+What I find many people do is, well, let’s create a 60-minute video and teach them blah, blah, blah, blah.
+That is just way too much content at one time.

 Again, I’m going to use this course, Drop Ship Lifestyle.
-That course does this amazingly well before the course even starts, they break down fundamentals that you need to understand before you can even start a drop-ship business.
-They’re no sitting there, saying, “Hey, start up a Shopify site and start throwing products on there.”
+That course does this amazingly well before the course even starts, they break down fundamentals you need to understand before starting a drop-ship business.
+They’re not sitting there, saying, “Hey, start a Shopify site and throw products on there.”

-They’re talking about, “Hey, you have to understand why we recommend picking the type of product that you’re going to pick and why this model works better versus over other models,” and they give a lot of fundamentals to people before they get started.
+They’re talking about, “Hey, you have to understand why we recommend picking the type of product that you’re going to pick and why this model works better versus other models.”
+They give a lot of fundamentals to people before they get started.

 That way, they’re not just shoving a fire hose down your throat and saying, “Drink.”
-That is my sixth tip, is to make sure your lessons are simple and easy to apply.
+My sixth tip is to ensure your lessons are simple and easy to apply.

 Tip #7 Give Them Something Extra

-Okay, finally, the last actionable tip that you need to think about as you’re creating your course.
-Maybe it’s your first course or your second course or whatever, how many courses you’ve created.
+Okay, finally, the last actionable tip you need to consider as you create your course.
+Maybe it’s your first or second course, how many courses you’ve created.

 Make sure you give them something extra.
 There’s something to be said when you give people a bonus in a course.
-A bonus is a great way to entice people to get a part of your course.
+A bonus is a great way to entice people to join your course.

-A good example of this was a course I joined a few years back.
+An excellent example of this was a course I joined a few years back.
 It was about email marketing.
-One of the things they added as an extra was, all these bonus email templates that I could download and use.
+One of the things they added as an extra was all these bonus email templates that I could download and use.

 I could take them.
 I could customize them to my look and feel, and I could start sending them out to my audience automatically.”
 That, in itself, would be huge and valuable.

-Chris Holdheide: Now, the course, obviously, had a ton of value in it, but having the templates just knocked it over the top, and that’s what you need to do for the people joining your course.
+Chris Holdheide: Now, the course had a ton of value in it, but having the templates just knocked it over the top, and that’s what you need to do for the people joining your course.

-You need to knock it out of the park, hit that grand slam, give them something that really entices them to be in the course.
+You need to knock it out of the park, hit that grand slam, and give them something that entices them to be in the course.

 Think about things that you could give them extra.
 Maybe it’s a downloadable email template or a template that you could give them.

-That will entice people to buy instead of getting them to fight over price because I don’t believe in doing discounts and stuff like that on my courses because you shouldn’t discount the value you’re giving people because the value you give should be in the content you give them.
-That is my seven actionable tips for making a good online course.
+That will entice people to buy instead of getting them to fight over price because I don’t believe in doing discounts and stuff like that on my courses you shouldn’t discount the value you’re giving people because the value you give should be in the content you give them.
+That is my seven actionable tips for making an excellent online course.

-This is my free guide I give out that helps people get this going and started.
-Also, if you want to get more great content like this, go ahead and subscribe to my YouTube channel, and you will get weekly content that comes out on a regular basis that I am putting out on a regular basis, teaching people how to get started and run their side businesses.
+This is my free guide that helps people get this going and started.
+Also, if you want to get more great content like this, go ahead and subscribe to my YouTube channel, and you will get weekly content that comes out regularly that I am putting out regularly, teaching people how to get started and run their side businesses.

-If you like this content, definitely subscribe, and also, hit the notification button, that little bell next to it.
-That way, it lets you know when the content does become available, so you can check it out.
+If you like this content, definitely subscribe, and hit the notification button, that little bell next to it.
+That way, it lets you know when the content does become available so that you can check it out.

-Also, I do have blog posts on my website as well, so you can check all those out.
-I have tons of content, over 100 articles on my blog itself, so you can check all that out at sidehustleacademy.com as well, so be sure, check all that out.
-I will see you in the next video.
+Also, I have blog posts on my website, so you can check all those out.
+I have tons of content, over 100 articles on my blog itself, so you can check all that out at sidehustleacademy.com as well, so be sure, to check all that out.
+I will see you in the following video.